shichao-an/notes/docs/index.md

-### Shichao's Notes
+## Shichao's Notes

 This site documents reading notes of the following books.
+Each chapter is organized as a single page; the included sections are noted with major concepts, along with personal doubts (with possible solutions figured out afterwards) and summary.

+### Reading Notes

 #### Advanced Programming in the UNIX Environment, 3rd Edition